HomeBlog Home

 6. Your Home Appraisal

-Ensure your lender will have your home appraised during the due diligence period otherwise, you may find out it doesn't appraise and fork over your earnest money.
-Once a seller accepts your offer, they want the deal to go through just as much as you do, so they're pretty open to extensions should you need to request a due diligence extension for your appraisal.
+Ensure your lender will have your home appraised during the due diligence period otherwise, you may find out it doesn't appraise and lose your earnest money.
+Once a seller accepts your offer, they want the deal to go through just as much as you do, so they're pretty open to extensions should you need to request extra time for your appraisal.

 7. Due Diligence Repairs Request